The Best Sunscreens for the Cook Islands + Sun Protection Tips© CookIslandsPocketGuide.com

 5 Sun Protection Tips for Rarotonga and the Cook Islands

-Sunscreen is only as good as the method and frequency you apply it.
-Here are five tips for applying sunscreen effectively, as well as more ways to protect yourself from the sun.
+Sunscreen is only as good as the method and frequency with which you apply it.
+Here are five tips for applying sunscreen effectively, along with additional ways to protect yourself from the sun.

-5. Use extra protection when out on or in the water, such as UV-protective shirts and rash vests.
+5. Use extra protection out on the water, such as Sharkskin‘s UV-protective shirts and rash vests.

 What to Do if You Get Sunburnt